West calls on Russia to explain nerve toxin attack on former double agent

 Separately, Washington on Thursday slapped sanctions on two of Russia’s biggest intelligence agencies, the Federal Security Service (FSB) and the GRU military intelligence service, in response to Russian meddling in the 2016 presidential election and malicious cyber attacks.

-Skripal, a former colonel in the GRU who betrayed dozens of Russian agents to British intelligence, and his daughter have been critically ill since 4 March, when they were found unconscious on a bench in Salisbury, an elegant cathedral city.
+Skripal, a former colonel in the GRU who betrayed dozens of Russian agents to British intelligence, and his daughter are critically ill.

 A British policeman who was also poisoned when he went to help them is in a serious but stable condition.